alsmola/graphgrc/scf/net-041-denytrafficbydefault&allowtrafficbyexception.md

-# SCF - %!S(string=NET-04.1 - Deny Traffic by Default & Allow Traffic by Exception)
+# SCF - NET-04.1 - Deny Traffic by Default & Allow Traffic by Exception
 Mechanisms exist to configure firewall and router configurations to deny network traffic by default and allow network traffic by exception (e.g., deny all, permit by exception).
 ## Mapped framework controls
 ### ISO 27002